• Skip to primary navigation

 How to Fix Flat Cookies

-Published: Oct 8, 2022 by Allison Ferraro · Modified: Oct 8, 2022 · Leave a Comment
+Published: Oct 8, 2022 by Allison Ferraro · Modified: Oct 8, 2022 · This post may contain affiliate links · 2 Comments

 If your cookies are falling flat and driving you nuts, these cookie baking tips are here to save the day!
 Avoid these common cookie baking mistakes to help you bake cookies that turn out nice and thick instead of thin.
 Plus, if your cookies do turn out thin, I'll show you how to fix flat cookies.